Understanding the Believers

 “Believers, bow down, prostrate yourselves, worship your Lord and do good deeds so that you may succeed.”
 (Qur’an 22:77)

 The people around a believer may find it strange seeing his or her consistent right actions.
 This is because only when one comprehends the existence of Allah and the purpose of life and also becomes a devoted believer himself or herself, can true uprightness in conduct and behaviour make sense.
-A person who has little or no faith cannot be said to have the will-power to have the best manners, conduct and deeds.
+A person who has little or no faith in the Hereafter cannot be said to have the will-power to have the best manners, conduct and deeds.

 Since the Qur’an informs